StephenTemp/Python2CMap/README.md

     * fname (usually set to 'regional')
     * exportDataFlag (whether the map should be exported or not)

+    Retrieves data from helper method but otherwise does all operations itself (no **structuredMap**, **bokehMap**).
+Plots graphs based primarily on time values (mapping to the given variable).

+### histogram()
+  Takes in: same as above (most of these functions do)

+  Creates a histogram plotting the 'density' of specific values from your variables dataset.
+Worried this one may be less stable due to some reformatting with the **depth** dimension, but it hasn't crashed on me yet and I've tried out the majority of **depth** values
 ## ------------------------------------------

 ### structuredMap()